 Salaries and Benefits.
-The Department requests \$0.8 million more for salaries and benefits in the Bureau of Natural Resources.
+The Department requested \$0.8 million more for salaries and benefits in the Bureau of Natural Resources.
 This includes eliminating 4.0 vacant positions for estimated savings of \$0.4 million.
 The positions include a semi-skilled laborer, a heavy motor equipment operator, a supervising pre-audit clerk and a programming services officer.
 The request also includes \$1.1 million more than enacted for other salaries and benefits in the bureau to fully fund anticipated staffing costs for the remaining 184.0 full-time equivalent positions, including an implementation aide that would be transferred from the office of the director.
 The Department is also requesting \$0.1 million more for holiday pay for seasonal workers in the Division of Parks and Recreation, which closely mirrors the actual spent amounts in FY 2011 and FY 2012.

 The Governor's recommendation is \$424,047 less than requested, including \$397,048 less from general revenues.
 This reflects \$0.3 million in additional turnover savings and \$0.1 million from statewide medical benefit savings.
+The Assembly concurred.

 Parks and Recreation.
-The Department requests \$0.1 million less from general revenues for its Division of Parks and Recreation, excluding salaries and benefits.
-The Department indicates that the proposed reduction in funding will more accurately reflect the Division's anticipated expenditure levels with savings primarily for expenses from groundskeeping services.
-The Department identifies this as an area where it is attempting to reduce expenditures.
-The Governor recommends \$6,345 less than requested from general revenues to reflect minor adjustments based on actual expenditures from recent fiscal years.
+The Department requested \$0.1 million less from general revenues for its Division of Parks and Recreation, excluding salaries and benefits.
+The Department indicated that the proposed reduction in funding will more accurately reflect the Division's anticipated expenditure levels with savings primarily for expenses from groundskeeping services.
+The Department identified this as an area where it is attempting to reduce expenditures.
+The Governor recommended \$6,345 less than requested from general revenues to reflect minor adjustments based on actual expenditures from recent fiscal years.
+The Assembly concurred.

 Capital Projects.
-The Department requests funding as enacted from Rhode Island Capital Plan funds for eight capital projects.
+The Department requested funding as enacted from Rhode Island Capital Plan funds for eight capital projects.
 This includes funding for construction of the Blackstone Valley Bike Path, repairs to state-owned dams, improvements to Fort Adams State Park, repairs and improvements to the state-owned piers in Galilee and Newport, improvements to the state's recreational facilities and revitalization of the currently closed World War II State Park in Woonsocket.
-The Governor recommends \$7.0 million for eight capital projects, which is \$3.9 million less than enacted.
+The Governor recommended \$7.0 million for eight capital projects, which is \$3.9 million less than enacted.
+He subsequently requested an amendment to make adjustments to certain project schedules and reduce funding for the Natural Resources Offices/Visitor's Center project by \$0.1 million.
 Detailed project descriptions are in the Capital Budget Section of this analysis.
+The Assembly added \$0.1 million for improvements at Brenton Point State Park.

 Blackstone Valley Bikepath Design.
-The Department requests \$2.2 million for architectural and engineering work on the Blackstone Valley Bikepath, which is \$1.2 million more than enacted.
+The Department requested \$2.2 million for architectural and engineering work on the Blackstone Valley Bikepath, which is \$1.2 million more than enacted.
 The work is being funded from a transfer of federal funds from the Department of Transportation.
-The Department indicates that the requested increase reflects existing purchase orders and anticipated future work to be performed by the consultant working on the design of the bikepath.
-The Governor recommends funding essentially as requested, but shifts \$154 in medical benefit savings to miscellaneous operating expenses.
+The Department indicated that the requested increase reflects existing purchase orders and anticipated future work to be performed by the consultant working on the design of the bikepath.
+The Governor recommended funding essentially as requested, but shifted \$154 in medical benefit savings to miscellaneous operating expenses.
+The Assembly concurred.

 Boating Infrastructure Grant.
 The enacted budget includes \$1.1 million from federal funds for the Boating Infrastructure Grant.
-The Department's revised budget request inadvertently excluded funding for this grant, but the Department indicates that this was an oversight and it would need \$500,000 for this program in FY 2013.
-The Governor recommends \$500,000 for this grant.
+The Department's revised budget request inadvertently excluded funding for this grant, but the Department indicated that this was an oversight and it would need \$500,000 for this program in FY 2013.
+The Governor recommended \$500,000 for this grant.
+He subsequently requested an amendment to add \$40,000 relating to remaining payments for the City of Newport Visitor Center.
+The Assembly concurred.